 - Internal gaps and blind spots, from poor contract negotiation skills to lack of resources to barriers that arise due to internal cultures and politics.

 If you’re dealing with any of the above, or other issues, it may be time to enlist objective, outside help from spend management experts like LAC Group.

 Why clients choose external spend management support

-- Strategic advice to optimize total spend through our 360-degree view of their operating expenses.
+- For strategic advice on how to optimize their total spend with an objective, 360-degree view of operating expenses.

 Spend management pivot points

 - Vendor contract renewal time: When it’s time to renew contracts, companies can benefit from an outside consultant’s expertise and current information for contract negotiation support.